BodhiOng/Linkify-Social-Media-Platform/README.md

 # Social Media Platform (MERN & Next.js)
-Welcome to the Social Media Platform project!
-This application allows users to connect, share posts, comment, like, and follow other users.
+The Social Media Platform is a full-featured web application developed using the MERN (MongoDB, Express.js, React, Node.js) stack alongside Next.js.
+This platform is designed to facilitate social interaction among users, enabling them to create, share, and engage with content in a dynamic online environment.

 ## Table of Contents